cru-dus/pintado/README.md

 	Draw simple objects such as points and lines using key events.

 # INSTALLATION
-	To install Pintado in [ICS-OS] (https://github.com/srg-ics-uplb/ics-os):
+	To install Pintado in [ICS-OS](https://github.com/srg-ics-uplb/ics-os):
 		Extracting and placement of source code.
 			1. Extract files from pintado.zip.
 			2. Copy pintado folder to ics-os/contrib.